Please contribute your thoughts to the SEAD 5 Year Update

 among Sciences, Engineering, Arts, and Design

-Roger F. Malina, The University of Texas at Dallas; and Carol Strohecker, Rhode Island School of Design
+Roger F. Malina, The University of Texas at Dallas, Carol Strohecker, Rhode Island School of Design, and Robert Thill, The Cooper Union

 SEAD White Papers Synthesis Report published